So You're Attracted To Your Therapist...

 If you've ever seen a therapist, you know the kinds of emotions that a single session can bring up.
 You may be working through anger, sadness, joy, or a combination of the three at any given appointment.
-But there is one feeling that might follow you from session to session, that's harder to shake whether you've been in therapy for a week or for a year: intense attraction for your therapist.
+But there is one feeling – which might follow you from session to session – that's harder to shake, whether you've been in therapy for a week or for a year: intense attraction for your therapist.

 Advertisement